regenrek/oplink-mcp/README.md

 - Arguments can use `{{ paramName }}` templating.
 - Only the workflow tool (`take_screenshot`) is exposed to the MCP client; the chrome-devtools helpers stay internal.
 - Defaulted parameters like `format` keep the happy path simple (no extra args) while allowing overrides when you need a different image type.
-- Add `quiet: true` to a step if you don’t want the runner to emit "Step X" logs for that call (useful for screenshot steps that already return binary content).
+- Add `quiet: true` to a step if you don't want the runner to emit "Step X" logs for that call (useful for screenshot steps that already return binary content).

-Prompt-driven workflows (with `prompt`, `tools`, and `toolMode`) still work for legacy setups, but scripted workflows are the new default for minimizing context exposure.

-### Parameter Injection
+### Prompt-Only Workflows

-Inject typed parameters into prompts:
+For simple workflows that only need a prompt without external tool execution, you can use parameter injection:

 ```yaml
 thinking_mode: